But she was so good-natured that everyone liked (or at least tolerated) her anyway.

 “It sounds kinda like you have survivor’s guilt,” someone said gently.

 “Yeah,” Toni said with a vigorous nod and a rueful laugh as she rubbed off her tears with the back of her hand.
 “I’ve always had this major survivor’s guilt.
 How was I the only one to escape the knife?
 Or whatever it was…”

-That same day, two maternal girls named Julie and Nancy took Toni under their wing.
-They didn’t look like the maternal, nurturing type with their jeans and plaid flannel shirts (and Nancy enjoying a good day at the shooting range), but they both saw that vulnerable little Toni desperately needed some nurturing.
+That same day, two maternalistic girls named Julie and Nancy took Toni under their wing.
+They didn’t look like the maternal, nurturing type with their jeans and plaid flannel shirts (and Nancy, who always enjoyed a good day at the shooting range), but they both saw that vulnerable little Toni desperately needed some nurturing.

 Women's Liberation as Ego Liberation

 This is why you have children of non-nurturing career-obsessed materialistic women who proclaim their undying admiration of their mother and insist they loved how she raised them (though she just shunted them out of her way).

 If the children don’t do this, their mother wholly rejects and despises them.

 (This is exactly what happened to Rebecca Walker, daughter of feminist icon Alice Walker.)